scheinerman/FlexLinearAlgebra.jl/README.md

 + **Arithmetic**: Addition, subtraction, and multiplication (scalar, matrix-matrix, and matrix-vector).
 + **Indexing**: Usual `A[i,j]` notation.
 Also see `row_keys` and `col_keys`
-  to get an iterator for the rows/columns.
+  to get a list for the row/column names.
 + `FlexConvert` to convert a Julia matrix into a `FlexMatrix`.
 + `Matrix(A)` to convert a `FlexMatrix` `A` into a Julia matrix.

 Note that assigning to a matrix `A[i,j]=x` will not fail.
-The set of row and column names will simply be expanded and extras slots filled with zeros.
+The set of row and column names will simply be expanded and extra slots filled with zeros.

 <hr>

-## To-Do List
-+ `FlexMatrix`
+Can't seem to get `.*` multiplication working.